roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 I considered Ubuntu 20.10 and Windows10 + WSL2 setups.
 Linux setup is more stable and straightforward now.
 However, WSL2 sounds to be a pretty viable way to go as well.
 Tell you more about that next time.

-I have only macOS at my hand, so I used <a target="_blank" rel="noopener" href="https://unetbootin.github.io/">UNetBootIn application</a> to burn a Linux bootable USB.
+I have only macOS at my hand, so I used <a target="_blank" rel="noopener" href="https://unetbootin.github.io/">the UNetBootIn application</a> to burn a Linux bootable USB.
 I preferred to use <a target="_blank" rel="noopener" href="https://ubuntu.com/download/alternative-downloads">a BitTorrent</a> to download the Ubuntu 20.10 image.

 Pay attention, that some Linux distributions (like Kali) complain that UNetBootIn **is not the most reliable way** to write a bootable USB.
 Fortunately, I seemed to have no issues with that.
 However, I had to buy a new USB stick as my old one seems to become faulty.
 Installation from the old USB stick failed because of the broken files every other time I had tried to install an OS.